AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-namespaces.md

 # Get started with namespaces

 The first task is to create a namespace, a logical unit of organization for data within a tenant.
-For more information on namespaces, see the following:
+For more information on namespaces, see the following topics:

 - [Namespaces](xref:ccNamespaces)
 - [PI Server counterpart](xref:ccNamespaces#pi-server-counterpart)